janmottl/datagrid.scroll/README.md

 - horizontal scrolling.
 Header is iscrolled synchronously with table body
 - settings and groups actions are not scrolled
 - paging is not scrolled
-- white space wrapping is off
 # How it is done
 - ublabloo/datagrid table header is hidden
 - ublabloo/datagrid group actions a settings are mirrored into a non-scrollable div (settings div).
 This div doesn't scroll neither horizontaly nor vertically.
 - ublabloo/datagrid column names and filters are mirrored into a new table (header table).
 It scrolls synchronously with table body.
 - ublabloo/datagrid paging is mirrored into a new paging (paging div).
 This div doesn't scroll neither horizontaly nor vertically.
 - clicks and key pressings are mirrored so original ublabloo/datagrid links and inputs receive appropriate events
+- white space wrapping is off
+- table layout is fixed.
+The column width is given by the widest column.
 # It's easy to use
 ```html
 <link rel="stylesheet" type="text/css" href="../bower_components/ublaboo-datagrid/assets/dist/datagrid.css">